eXascaleInfolab/recimpute/README.md

 ## Prerequisites
 - Ubuntu 18 or Ubuntu 20 (including Ubuntu derivatives, e.g., Xubuntu) or the same distribution under WSL.
+- A server with a least 64~GB RAM
 - Clone this repository.

 ```bash